Shrugged2/REMARCABLE/README.txt

 3️⃣ **AI verifies speech** – If correct, their comment is posted.
 4️⃣ **Bots get blocked** – Ensuring only humans can engage.

+Note: All my testing was through Chrome Browser on desktop.
+If you have issues, try using chrome.
+I tried it on mobile and it thought I was speaking Korean, so.... mobile support not a thing at this time.
 More info on the project.

 structure.